imnuvi/CheatBook/android_development/readme.md

-we will be using android studio to create an app
+we will be using android studio to create an android app

 - install all the required stuff with android studio and set it up ( fairly straight forward.
 If not check the docs bro )
 - enable developer options on your mobile and connect it to your laptop via usb cable. and enable usb debugging in the developer options